camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/get-rendered-form.html.md

   </tr>
   <tr>
     <td>key</td>
-    <td>The key of the process definition to be retrieved the latest version to get the rendered start form for.</td>
+    <td>The key of the process definition (the latest version thereof) to get the rendered start form for.</td>
   </tr>
 </table>